 Price per set.
 Display not included.

 Matching earrings come with sterling silver hooks at no additional cost.
-Length: Approximately 1.5 inches (3.8 cm).
+Length not including hooks: Approximately 1.5 inches (3.8 cm).

 Slices: Tagua nut.

-The cord is made out of waxed cotton.
-Length 11 inches (28 cm) approx.
+The cord is made out of suede.
+Length 25 inches (63 cm) approx.

 Our items are fair-trade and we use natural, biodegradable materials that have been harvested in a sustainable manner.
 Our two chief aims are environmental preservation and giving talented but disadvantaged artisans an opportunity to participate in a leveled global market.

 Açaí or Acai pronounced [asa’i], /ah-sah-EE or ah-shi-ee is a fast growing palm which contains eight species that are native to Central and South America.
 These palms grow mainly in swamps.